2016 California wildfires

 In 2016, a total of 7,349 fires had burned an area 669,534 acres in California, according to the California Department of Forestry and Fire Protection.

 Climatologists had predicted an extreme version of El Niño, known as a Super El Niño, to occur during the winter of 2015–16.
 Although the Pacific Ocean’s warming water had been expected to bring strong storms to parts of the southwestern United States, actual precipitation totals generally underperformed those expectations.
-Early in 2016, The National Interagency Fire Center predicted that conditions from May through at least August would put much of the western United States in above-normal wildfire danger.
+Early in 2016, the National Interagency Fire Center predicted that an increased risk of fires in states such as California.

+Background

+The timing of "fire season" in California is variable, depending on the amount of prior winter and spring precipitation, the frequency and severity of weather such as heat waves and wind events, and moisture content in vegetation.
+Northern California typically sees wildfire activity between late spring and early fall, peaking in the summer with hotter and drier conditions.
+Occasional cold frontal passages can bring wind and lightning.
+The timing of fire season in Southern California is similar, peaking between late spring and fall.
+The severity and duration of peak activity in either part of the state is modulated in part by weather events: downslope/offshore wind events can lead to critical fire weather, while onshore flow and Pacific weather systems can bring conditions that hamper wildfire growth.